-Individuals who work as software developers do the work to create the concept of a program, before the code has even been written.
-They design apps and systems, then pass these designs off to coders, who write the code to make them reality.
+Individuals who work as software developers do the work to create the concept of a program before the code has even been written.
+They design apps and systems, and then pass these designs off to coders, who write the code to make them reality.
 A thorough knowledge of code is a requisite for this position because a software developer's programs need to work not just in theory but in application.
-A bachelor's degree, typically in computer science, is needed to be hired to this role; however, some employers prefer candidates who have earned a master's degree as well.
+Some employers prefer candidates who have earned a master's degree, as well.

 Computer Network Architect

 Computer network architects are responsible for building data communication networks.
 These networks come in three types: local area networks (LANS), wide area networks (WANS), and Intranets.
 Those in this position are involved in all aspects of the design process of these networks, from conceptualization to deployment.
 They also conduct ongoing research into the latest methods of data sharing and upgrade hardware as needed.
-Although a bachelor's degree in computer science or a related field is typically sufficient education to enter this field, a Master of Business Administration (MBA) in information systems can also be quite useful.
+A Master of Business Administration (MBA) in information systems isn't required, but can be quite useful for applicants.